Panasonic TZ95 vs Sony RX100 III

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the TZ95 provides a higher video resolution than the RX100 III.
 It can shoot video footage at 4K/30p, while the Sony is limited to 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
-The two cameras under review are similar with respect to both having an electronic viewfinder.
-However, the one in the RX100 III offers a higher resolution than the one in the TZ95 (1440k vs 1166k dots).
+The two cameras under consideration are similar with respect to both having an electronic viewfinder.
+However, the one in the TZ95 offers a substantially higher resolution than the one in the RX100 III (2330k vs 1440k dots).
 The table below summarizes some of the other core capabilities of the Panasonic TZ95 and Sony RX100 III in connection with corresponding information for a sample of similar cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The TZ95 has a touchscreen, while the RX100 III has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.